JulianNaumann/grammarVAE/README.md

 Install (CPU version) using `pip install -r requirements.txt`

-For GPU compatibility, replace the fourth line in requirements.txt with: https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-0.12.1-cp27-none-linux_x86_64.whl
+For GPU compatibility, comment out the fourth line in `requirements.txt` and un-comment the fifth line.
+Requires CUDA 8 and cuDNN 6 to be installed.

 ## Creating datasets